 Photo: Sugar Chic Design

 Getting married out of state?
 Clue guests in on where the celebration is taking place with cute state-shaped save the date postcards.
+This idea works especially well if you are getting married on a Hawaiian or Caribbean island as well!

 Photo: Noteworthy Paper Press